ReactAppUser/toDoList/README.md

 # toDoList
-My hope for better perspective in my life!
+My hope for better perspective in our life!